-You can set up NTP (Network Time Protocol).
+The instances run NTP (Network Time Protocol).
 For more information, go to www.ntp.org.
 NTP is particularly important if you plan on using any Amazon web services (such as Amazon S3 or Amazon EC2) from within an instance, since requests to these services must be timestamped.